 - a.
 Governing Council Mission.
-The mission of the Governing Council is: - 1.
+The mission of the Council is: - 1.
 To identify the most cost-effective opportunities for dramatically reducing GHG emissions, sequestering carbon, and improving the energy efficiency of state government operations; - 2.
-To adopt and implement all standards, measures, targets, and tools necessary to reduce atmospheric GHGs and exposure to toxics, including authority to restrict agencies from buying off-contract, when environmentally preferred products are available on state contracts; - 3.
+To adopt and implement all standards, measures, targets, and tools necessary to reduce atmospheric GHGs and exposure to toxics and solid waste pollution, including authority to restrict agencies from buying off-contract, when environmentally preferred products are available on state contracts; - 3.
 To report to the Governor directly at regularly scheduled intervals; and - 4.
 To recommend to the Governor changes in policies, practices, and procedures needed to achieve results.

-With the assistance of chartered working groups of agency experts, the Council shall adjust its portfolio of projects and continuously improve policies and practices as technology improves, conditions change, and progress are made.
+With the assistance of chartered working groups of agency experts, the Council shall adjust its portfolio of projects and continuously improve policies and shall adjust its portfolio of projects and continuously improve policies and practices as technology improves, conditions change, and progress is made.